-The manager tells us that Skipper's share price has been badly hit this year as a consequence of poor operating performance in both its transmission and distribution business (T&D), and in its polymer business, where it has moved away from manufacturing agricultural pipes in favour of pipes more suited to plumbing.
-In T&D, margins have come under pressure from rising commodity prices affecting profitability in fixed price contracts, plus an urgency to complete lower priced contracts (mainly in the telecom space) ahead of the monsoon.
+Pipe manufacturer, Skipper, has seen its share price badly hit this year.
+Ocean Dial says that this is a consequence of poor operating performance in both its transmission and distribution business, and in its polymer business (where it has moved away from manufacturing agricultural pipes in favour of pipes more suited to plumbing).
+In transmission and distribution, margins have come under pressure from rising commodity prices affecting profitability in fixed price contracts, plus an urgency to complete lower priced contracts (mainly in the telecom space) ahead of the monsoon.
 Inventories in steel also rose, crimping working capital, as supply disruptions have picked up since some steel producers have been taken into administration.
 On the polymer side, the business has sacrificed some margin pressure for growth in new markets, particularly plumbing.
 This has led to a significant fall in the company's returns on capital and has led to a derating in the share price.
 The adviser believes that the outlook for the business remains healthy with revenue growth forecast at 15% and margins set to recover to circa 11.5%.